4161 - Corruption, Covid and Cricket

 suspended at one point for

-And he is one of the few cricketers who didn't go and play in apartheid South Africa because two of his closest friends were West Indian cricketers and he said they wouldn't be able to look him in the eye.
+he's one of the few cricketers who didn't go and play in apartheid South Africa because two of his closest friends were West Indian cricketers, and he said they wouldn't be able to look him in the eye.

-well it but it is possible i mean you think you know he was a truly phenomenal cricketer and if he if he does prove to be as good at legislation as
+well i mean it is it is possible i mean you think you know he was a truly phenomenal cricketer and if he if he does prove to be as good at legislation as

-you know in the early years of his legislative career as he was good at fast medium swing bowling devastating middle-order counter-attacking batsmanship and supernaturally reflex slip catching in the early years of his cricket career well then all of of Britain's political problems will be solved within about a fortnight.
+you know in the early years of his legislative career as he was good at fast medium swing bowling devastating middle order counter-attacking batsmanship and suit supernaturally reflex slip catching in the early years of his cricket career well then all of Britain's political problems will be solved within about a fortnight yes um

 But does that qualify him to scrutinise legislation?